nickoneill/Pantry/README.md

 ## Usage

-Add the `Storable` protocol to any struct you want stored and then ensure they comply by implementing an init method:
+Add the `Storable` protocol to any struct you want stored and then ensure they comply by implementing an init method that gets each property from the warehouse:
 ```swift
 struct Basic: Storable {
     let name: String